junxit/us-congress-bills-115/bill.md

 - **(d)** *Criteria* Not later than 180 days after the date on which funds for prize competitions are made available pursuant to this section, the Commission shall publish a technical paper on spectrum efficiency providing criteria that may be used for the design of the prize competitions.
 - **(e)** *Authorization of appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this section.

-## § 21.
+## § 20.
 Wireless telecommunications tax and fee collection fairness

 - **(a)** *Short title* This section may be cited as the “Wireless Telecommunications Tax and Fee Collection Fairness Act”.
-- **(b)** *Findings* Congress makes the following findings:
-  - **(1)** A State may designate an in-State or out-of-State person as a collection agent for the State and impose upon the person a duty to collect certain taxes and fees for wireless telecommunications services from residents of the State.
-  - **(2)** States have the sovereign right to tax their citizens, subject to the Constitution of the United States and Federal law.
-States do not have the right to tax interstate commerce or to impose taxes or other obligations on citizens of other States without limitation.
-  - **(3)** A collection agent for a State may feasibly collect taxes and fees from a customer in connection with a financial transaction to which the agent and customer are parties.
-  - **(4)** Congress can help ensure against unreasonable burdens on interstate commerce by prohibiting each State from imposing a duty on any person to serve as a collection agent for the State unless the collection is in connection with a financial transaction.
-- **(c)** *Definitions* In this section:
+- **(b)** *Definitions* In this section:
   - **(1)** *Financial transaction* The term financial transaction means a transaction in which the purchaser or user of a wireless telecommunications service upon whom a tax, fee, or surcharge is imposed gives cash, credit, or any other exchange of monetary value or consideration to the person who is required to collect or remit the tax, fee, or surcharge.
   - **(2)** *Local jurisdiction* The term local jurisdiction means a political subdivision of a State.
   - **(3)** *State* The term State means any of the several States, the District of Columbia, and any territory or possession of the United States.
   - **(4)** *State or local jurisdiction* The term State or local jurisdiction includes any governmental entity or person acting on behalf of a State or local jurisdiction that has the authority to assess, impose, levy, or collect taxes or fees.
   - **(5)** *Wireless telecommunications service* The term wireless telecommunications service means a commercial mobile radio service, as defined in section 20.3 of title 47, Code of Federal Regulations, or any successor thereto.
-- **(d)** *Financial transaction requirement*
+- **(c)** *Financial transaction requirement*
-  - **(1)** *In general* A State, or a local jurisdiction of a State, may not require a person to collect from, or remit on behalf of, any other person a State or local tax, fee, or surcharge imposed on a purchaser or user with respect to the purchase or use of any wireless telecommunications service within the State unless the collection or remittance is in connection with a financial transaction between—
+  - **(1)** *In general* A State, or a local jurisdiction of a State, may not require a person to collect from, or remit on behalf of, any other person a State or local tax, fee, or surcharge imposed on a purchaser or user with respect to the purchase or use of any wireless telecommunications service within the State unless the collection or remittance is in connection with a financial transaction.
-    - **(A)** the person that the State or local jurisdiction requires to collect or remit the tax, fee, or surcharge; and
-    - **(B)** the purchaser or user of the wireless telecommunications service.
   - **(2)** *Rule of construction* Nothing in this subsection shall be construed to affect the right of a State or local jurisdiction to require the collection of any tax, fee, or surcharge in connection with a financial transaction.
-- **(e)** *Enforcement*
+- **(d)** *Enforcement*
-  - **(1)** *Private right of action* Any person aggrieved by a violation of subsection (d) may bring a civil action in an appropriate district court of the United States for equitable relief in accordance with paragraph (2) of this subsection.
+  - **(1)** *Private right of action* Any person aggrieved by a violation of subsection (c) may bring a civil action in an appropriate district court of the United States for equitable relief in accordance with paragraph (2) of this subsection.
-  - **(2)** *Jurisdiction of district courts* Notwithstanding section 1341 of title 28, United States Code, or the constitution or laws of any State, the district courts of the United States shall have jurisdiction, without regard to the amount in controversy or citizenship of the parties, to grant such mandatory or prohibitive injunctive relief, interim equitable relief, and declaratory judgments as may be necessary to prevent, restrain, or terminate any acts in violation of subsection (d).
+  - **(2)** *Jurisdiction of district courts* Notwithstanding section 1341 of title 28, United States Code, or the constitution or laws of any State, the district courts of the United States shall have jurisdiction, without regard to the amount in controversy or citizenship of the parties, to grant such mandatory or prohibitive injunctive relief, interim equitable relief, and declaratory judgments as may be necessary to prevent, restrain, or terminate any acts in violation of subsection (c).

-## § 22.
+## § 21.
 Rules of construction

 - **(a)** *Ranges of frequencies* Each range of frequencies described in this Act shall be construed to be inclusive of the upper and lower frequencies in the range.
 - **(b)** *Assessment of electromagnetic spectrum reallocation* Nothing in this Act shall be construed to affect any requirement under section 156 of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
 921 note), as added by section 1062(a) of the National Defense Authorization Act for Fiscal Year 2000.

-## § 23.
+## § 22.
 Relationship to Middle Class Tax Relief and Job Creation Act of 2012

 Nothing in this Act shall be construed to limit, restrict, or circumvent in any way the implementation of the nationwide public safety broadband network defined in section 6001 of title VI of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
 1401) or any rules implementing that network under title VI of that Act (47 U.S.C.
 1401 et seq.).